 Find out more about the story of Kenwood, its intriguing former inhabitants, and the collections housed within its walls.

-Discover the history of Kenwood from its 17th-century beginnings to the 21st-century restoration of its Georgian grandeur.
+Discover the history of Kenwood, from its 17th-century beginnings to the 21st-century restoration of its Georgian grandeur.

 Kenwood’s collection includes fine historic interiors, sculpture, furniture and jewellery.
 Most famous are the house’s internationally renowned paintings, which include works by Rembrandt, Vermeer, Van Dyck, Gainsborough and Reynolds.

-Explore a selection of highlights from the magnificent collection on display at Kenwood.
+Explore highlights from the collection